Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

 I definitely was an advocate for it, in that my one side ended up having lobular and ductal.
-And lobular was pulling the nipple in and was a hot mess inside there.
+Lobular was pulling the nipple in and was a hot mess inside there.
 I think lumpectomy would never even have been an option for that side.

 I just didn’t want to have to worry.
 I wanted things to be symmetrical.
-In my mind, my mom had a lumpectomy, it came back and then she got a double mastectomy.
-So for me that just meant some more peace of mind for me.
+In my mind, my mom had a lumpectomy, it came back, and then she got a double mastectomy.
+That just meant some more peace of mind for me.

-But I understand their statistics, everything’s always changing and maybe it’s not necessary but for me I did have peace of mind doing it.
-No one ever really questioned it and it wasn’t a difficulty at all.
+But I understand their statistics.
+Everything’s always changing.
+Maybe it’s not necessary, but for me I did have peace of mind doing it.
+No one ever really questioned it, and it wasn’t a difficulty at all.

 Did you have a choice to pursue chemotherapy?

-But he told me if I did no chemo and no radiation, my chances of dying from cancer in the next five years were 50%.
-That’s pretty humbling news so in my mind that’s not an option.
+He told me if I did no chemo and no radiation, my chances of dying from cancer in the next five years were 50%.
+That’s pretty humbling news, so in my mind, that’s not an option.

 Surgery (Double Mastectomy)